SYMPTOMS

 filter that was executed.
 EG: filter name in above example is "junk".

-folder was marked as spam by the SMTP Reverse DNS blacklisting "mark as spam"
+marked as spam by the SMTP Reverse DNS blacklisting "mark as spam" action the

-action the following header line will be present within the message
+following header line will be present within the message headers:

 Example: